Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: Introduction

 \subsection{Structure of the paper}

 This article has three main parts.
 In Section \ref{S:3} we introduce the homological setting that we use as well as the particular choice of a local system and the corresponding covering space and homology groups.
-In the second part, we construct certain homology classes and using those we prove the topological intersection formula for the coloured Jones polynomials for links.
-The last section \ref{S:5} has two main parts.
+In the second part, we construct certain homology classes and, using those, we prove the topological intersection formula for the coloured Jones polynomials for links.
+The following section \ref{S:5} has two main parts.
 First, we construct a sequence of homology classes in a fixed covering space and use them to define a state sum formula.
-Then, we prove that it leads to a topological model the $\cN^{th}$ Witten- Reshetikhin-Turaev invariant.
+Then, we prove that it leads to a topological model for the $\cN^{th}$ Witten-Reshetikhin-Turaev invariant.
+In the last part, Section \ref{S:6}, we present the formula for these invariants in the particular case where we have $3$-manifolds which are given by surgeries along knots.